kjell/mcn-2020-git-haiku/index.md

-Glorious the moon
+Silent the old town
-The birds cry, and the fishes’ eyes are
+perfumes her wings by floating
-Splash!
+The autumn dusk is here.